anette1983/project-team_developer_007_node/README.md

 ## Introduction

-The **Project Team Developer 007 Node** is a Node.js project developed by our team to address a specific need or problem.
+The **Project Team Developer 007 Node** is a Node.js project developed by our team to address a specific need of recipes app.
 This repository serves as the central hub for the project, containing all the source code, documentation, and other relevant files.

 ## Installation